 Normal Lumbar Puncture

 You have had a lumbar puncture.
 This test is also called a spinal tap.
 Your test results were normal.
 This means that you don't have any sign of infection or any other problem in your spinal fluid.
-It will be safe for you to go home.

 Follow these tips when caring for yourself at home:

 Once at home, rest as directed by your healthcare provider.

 You may develop a headache that will normally go away on its own in 1 to 2 days.
 Lying down should help relieve this pain.